 Choose peppers that have deep vivid colors, taut skin, and that are free of soft spots, blemishes and darkened areas.
-Their stems should be green and fresh looking.
+Their stems should be green looking.
 Peppers should be heavy for their size (reflecting their thick, well-formed and well-hydrated walls) and firm enough so that they will only yield slightly to a small amount of pressure.
-Avoid those that have signs of decay including injuries to the skin or water-soaked areas.
-The shape of the pepper does not generally affect the quality, although it may result in excessive waste or not be suitable to certain recipe preparations.
+Avoid those that have signs of decay, including injuries to the skin or water-soaked areas.
+The shape of the pepper rarely affects the quality, although it may cause excessive waste or not be suitable to certain recipe preparations.
 Peppers are available throughout the year but are usually in greater abundance during the summer and early fall months.

-For many vegetables, the degree of ripeness is a central and fairly straightforward factor when you making a food selection in the produce department.
-In the case of bell peppers, however, there is no single moment of ripeness that represents the “optimal” choice for this vegetable.
+For many vegetables, ripeness is a central and fairly straightforward factor when you are making a food selection in the produce department.
+With bell peppers, however, there is no single moment of ripeness that represents the “optimal” choice for this vegetable.
 There are definitely bell peppers that you will want to avoid due to overripeness.
-In this case, what we mean by “overripeness” is especially soft or wrinkly.
-At a minimum, we recommend the selection of bell peppers that have retained a “slight sponginess” in the way that the sides of the pepper respond to gentle pressure.
+Here, what we mean by “overripeness” is especially soft or wrinkly.
+At a minimum, we recommend the selection of bell peppers that have retained a “slight sponginess” in how the sides of the pepper respond to gentle pressure.
 The sides of the pepper should yield slightly, but not to the point of giving way to the pressure.
 This type of “feel-based” testing is your best way to identify bell peppers that have not overripened.